Decimalish

 • abs(remainder) < abs(divisor).

-However there is not only one quotient and remainder which satisfies these conditions.
+However, multiple quotient and remainder pairs satisfy these conditions.
 A choice of the sign of the remainder (via RoundingMode) and precision of the quotient can be provided via rules.

 All rounding modes may be used and these conditions will be satisfied.